TomYuviler/MooviTinder/README.md

 # Source code
 - You can find the source code for the batch version and the streaming version in this repository as ipnb notebooks.
-- You can run the notebookes directly from databricks.
+- You can run the notebooks directly from databricks.